 Howard is now considered the Grandfather of organic farming and his research from the Permanent Agriculture of the east (which is where the term Permaculture was derived), and the growing system that was employed, has formed the foundation of the Howard-Higgins Horticultural System (HH-2) today.

-22 years of research by Richard Higgins has proved the remarkable ability of HH-2 to transform the way small and micro scale agriculture can operate.
+22 years of research by Richard Higgins has proved the remarkable ability of HH-2 to transform any soil type (sand, silt or clay) into an optimum growing media which is the root of the original mixed farming of the world.
 Starting with small scale rural projects in Africa, the ambition of the Good Gardeners International is to introduce the HH-2 system around the world, changing people’s lives with a new approach to sustainable agriculture